DSKSD/Paper-clip/README.md

 1. <a href="https://arxiv.org/abs/1611.01603">Bidirectional Attention Flow for Machine Comprehension</a>
 2. <a href="https://arxiv.org/abs/1711.00106">DCN+: Mixed Objective and Deep Residual Coattention for Question Answering</a>
 3. <a href="https://openreview.net/pdf?id=BJIgi_eCZ">FUSIONNET: FUSING VIA FULLY-AWARE ATTENTION WITH APPLICATION TO MACHINE COMPREHENSION</a>
+4. <a href="https://openreview.net/pdf?id=B14TlG-RW">Fast and Accurate Reading Comprehension by Combining Self-Attention and Convolution</a>

 # Speech Recognition